godfreynolan/jetpacks/readme.md

 ```
 > Note: To run the test, the `Build Variant` of the application must be switched from `debug` to `benchmark`

-Next, the test to load each fragment (companies, routes, and stops was created).
+Next, to benchmark the load times, the test `loadRoutes` was created.
 It will run 4 iterations.
 In each iteration, a different route will be loaded.
 In addition, after each iteration, the `back` button will be pressed twice to return the phone back to the `companies` fragment.
 This prepares the device for the next iteration.
 ```kotlin
 ...